segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 Use the Audience overview page to build or maintain Linked Audiences.

 > info ""
-> Note that [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) all have preset mappings.
+> Note that [Braze](/docs/connections/destinations/catalog/braze-cloud-mode-actions/#available-presets), [Iterable](/docs/connections/destinations/catalog/actions-iterable/#available-presets), and [Customer.io](/docs/connections/destinations/catalog/customer-io-actions/#available-presets) all have preset mappings with many of the following steps already configured.

 ### Step 2a: Add an actions destination